MailTape/MailTape-v1/_posts/2015-05-31-Project-Pablo.md

 # Fresh wind for House Music

 Old schools samples and uncluttered arrangements give a vintage look to his house.
-It's in the choice of every little sounds we can found the contemporary's side of P.Holland.
+It's in the choice of every little side sounds we can found the contemporary's side of P.Holland.
 He's definitly a New-York house's child who respect the founding fathers. ["I Want to Believe"](https://soundcloud.com/projectpablo/sets/i-want-to-believe) is almost a classic but also a fresh wind for all fans of the first golden age of the House music, and "The Feeling" is his first Hit !

 #His classy selection